PowerDMARC

 Recent DMARC statistics bring to life the impact of DMARC on email security.
 Since implementing new sender requirements, Gmail has witnessed a 65% reduction in unauthenticated messages delivered.
 This substantial decline demonstrates the effectiveness of DMARC in reducing fraudulent emails.

 But it does not stop there!
 50% more bulk senders have started adhering to best security practices, signaling a broader industry-wide adoption of DMARC and related protocols.
 Perhaps the most striking is the scale of change DMARC has brought to the global email ecosystem, with 265 billion fewer unauthenticated messages sent in 2024.
+This lower volume has been sustained and continues to face downward pressure, suggesting that DMARC enforcement is delivering a lasting structural reduction in unauthenticated email traffic.

 While DMARC plays a crucial role in email authentication, its effectiveness is significantly enhanced when combined with additional protocols like MTA-STS (Mail Transfer Agent Strict Transport Security) and BIMI (Brand Indicators for Message Identification).